vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 3. Continue to run `make path/to/your/keyboard:keymap` for Vial builds from this directory.
 Make sure the `default` keymap for your keyboard compiles successfully.
 For example, if your keyboard is located in the `keyboards/xyz/xyz60` folder, to compile it using the `default` keymap, type `make xyz/xyz60:default`.

 ### If that made absolutely no sense, follow this guide:
-1. Downloading the zip from [https://github.com/vial-kb/vial-qmk](https://github.com/vial-kb/vial-qmk) that is found at
+1. Download the zip from [https://github.com/vial-kb/vial-qmk](https://github.com/vial-kb/vial-qmk) that is found here:
 ![](../img/download_repository.png)
-2. unzip the zip and place the new `vial-qmk` folder in a place that is findable
+2. Unzip the zip and place the new `vial-qmk` folder in a place that is findable
 3. Navigate to the new `vial-qmk` directory in CLI
 4. Run `make git-submodule` from the `vial-qmk` directory